Key Takeaways:

 3. Take advantage of school events

-The thought of attending a school event may make you feel nervous.
-We suggest going at least once a semester.
-They’re a great way to meet new people at school and they often have free food and drinks.
-These events are usually accompanied by fun activities.
-So, it shouldn’t feel like your awkward 8th-grade Sadie Hawkins dance.
-You may or may not just so happen to meet your next best friend there.
-But most importantly, you could be building a network that could potentially help you land a job or internship down the line.
+The thought of attending a school event may make you feel nervous but going at least once a semester is a great way to meet new people at school.
+These events are usually accompanied by fun activities and food.
+You may or may not just happen to meet your next best friend there.
+But most importantly, you could build a network that could potentially help you land a job or internship down the line.

 4. Use all your school’s free resources

 It’s amazing how many free resources your school has available.
-You can get free printing from the school library.
-Get your resume professionally written and edited.
-You can get job interview advice, and even get free counseling.
+You can get free printing from the school library or get your resume professionally written and edited.
+You can get job interview advice and even get free counseling.
 Before you start college, make sure you take a look at all the free resources your school offers.
-You’re spending a lot of money to attend there — might as well get all the education and free help you can get!

 5. Live with random roommates

-Yes, we know you want to live with your best friend of 8 years when you move away to college.
-But, living with a random roommate can change your life for the better.
+Yes, we know you might want to live with your best friend of 8 years when you move away to college.
+But living with a random roommate could be an amazing experience.
 There’s always the risk of not getting along with a stranger.
-There is also risk of damaging a relationship with a close friend.
+But there is also the risk of damaging a relationship with a close friend.
 Especially if you’ve never lived together before.
-With a random roommate, you can establish clear boundaries.
-It might even be easier to stay civil even if you decide to not become close friends.
+With any a roommate, try to establish clear boundaries and open communication.

 – Anna T.